 ACGME Sleep Fellowship

-All fellows in the Sleep Medicine Fellowship Program complete 12 months of clinical training based at the University of Chicago Medical Center, a tertiary care referral hospital serving the south side of Chicago and northwest Indiana and at the University of Chicago Medical Center at 150 East Huron Street in downtown Chicago.
+All fellows in the Sleep Medicine Fellowship Program complete 12 months of clinical training based at the University of Chicago Medical Center, a tertiary care referral hospital serving the south side of Chicago and northwest Indiana.
 Clinical activities include:

 - Adult CPAP management clinic